 Providing information and guidance for protecting Portland’s historic places.

 A policy that requires sellers of most single-family homes in Portland to obtain and disclose a home energy score at time of sale.

 Take this 8-week course on waste prevention and recycling then volunteer 30 hours to share what you learned.

 Creating green jobs, funding improvements to homes through renewable energy and energy efficiency investments, and supporting local businesses.

 The City of Portland adopted the Renewable Fuel Standard in 2006 to regulate minimum blends of biofuels in petroleum-based fuels sold in Portland, with the intent to reduce dependence on non-renewable fossil fuels.

 Learn how to green your business, with help from our expert advisors.
-Find free recycling labels and tips for educating coworkers.
-And get recognition for your sustainability efforts through our certification program.
+Plus, find free recycling labels and tips for educating coworkers.